Theoretical chemistry and modeling

 Presentation

-Theoretical chemistry and molecular modeling play an increasingly important role in chemistry, biochemistry, physics and materials science.
-This discipline of chemistry provides conceptual tools, qualitative models and quantitative data that enable theoretical chemists to contribute to the development of innovative, tailor-made chemical systems.
+Theoretical chemistry and molecular modeling play an increasingly important role in chemistry, biochemistry, physics, and materials science.
+This discipline of chemistry provides conceptual tools, qualitative models, and quantitative data that enable theoretical chemists to contribute to the development of innovative, tailor-made chemical systems.

 Know-how and skills

-Disciplinary skills
+Subject-specific skills

-Cross-disciplinary skills
+Cross-functional skills

 • Participate in work meetings in English

-• Design, lead and manage a project independently
+• Design, lead, and manage a project independently

-• Integration into a professional environment
+• Integrating into a professional environment

 Organization

-• Program : List of UEs here
+• Program: List of course units here

 TARGET AUDIENCE

-Job opportunities
+Career opportunities